mmcatdb/mmcat/documentation/content/en/userGuide/createSignature.md

 - Light green - there is an unambiguous path to the node so it can be added right now.
 - Dark green - same as above except the node is a direct neighbour of the last node in the sequence.
 There might exist other paths to the node but the direct one will be used instead.

 You can also click on the morphism arrows to add them directly to the sequence.
-However, this works only for the direct neighbours or for the identity morphisms.
+However, this works only for the direct neighbours.

 ## Special cases

 ### Filters

 Depending on the situation the available nodes might be filtered.
-For example, when selecting an id for an object a special cardinality conditions are required.
+For example, when selecting an id for an object, a special cardinality conditions are required.
 If you can't create a path from one node to another, even though there are morphisms between them, check if they all satisfy these conditions.

 ### Amgiguous paths